jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Slow.** These weapons are slow to recover and are too heavy or cumbersome to use effectively as a reaction.
 An attack with a weapon with this property has Disadvantage on Opportunity Attacks. **Heavy** and **two-handed** weapons tend to be **slow**.
 A **slow** weapon cannot also be **balanced**.

-**Sneaky.** this weapon is especially effective when used to strike a distracted or unaware foe.
-If you hit with this weapon and had advantage with the attack, treat the hit as a critical hit.
-It can also be used with a sneak attack if not already allowed.
+**Sneaky.** This weapon is especially dangerous when used to strike a distracted or unaware foe.
+If you hit with this weapon and had Advantage with the attack, treat the hit as a critical hit.
+It can also be used with a Rogue's Sneak Attack feature, if not already allowed. **Sneaky** weapons tend to be simple, small, silent, and easily concealable.

-**Underwater.** can be used underwater without disadvantage (from PHB)
+**Underwater.** A weapon with this property can be used underwater without Disadvantage(PHB pg.
+198). **Underwater** weapons tend to be piercing and thrusting weapons.